slhome2010/attributipro.doc/docs/tools/scavengery.md

 # Remove Broken Links

-Some database tables created by the module are not "native" to OpenCart.
-The platform's standard tools do not properly modify data in these tables.
-Although users are advised to manage attributes exclusively through **Attribut&pro**, some ignore this recommendation.
-Manual deletions can result in links to non-existent attributes, causing errors instead of displaying the attribute tree.
+Some database tables created by the module are not native to OpenCart.
+The platform's standard tools cannot properly modify data in these tables, and event handlers may not always succeed either, as they lack the ability to process events from third-party extensions.

+If database integrity is compromised, an error may occur:

 ```javascript
 Load error!
 (SyntaxError: Unexpected token < in JSON at position 0)...
 ```

-To check database integrity, you can use this tool, which simply removes links to non-existent attributes—essentially cleaning up database clutter.
+To verify the integrity of database tables, you can use this tool, which simply removes links to non-existent attributes.
+Think of it as a form of garbage cleanup.